Come now, love!

 Nobody liked her.
 Nobody liked it.

 Thousands gathered at the mountain she sang at.
 The crowd stretched as far as the eye could see until one day, to look towards the horizon meant looking towards a mass of humanity: era after era, lifeline after lifeline dropping dead, always trying to get closer to the girl and her song.
-As the centuries passed, the number grew as word of the girl’s song spread.
+As the centuries passed, the numbers grew as word of the girl’s song spread.

 Imagine having your headphones on.
 One monotony after another playing on loop.
-One huge spiral of mind-numbing routines, deadlines and rotting hearts, all put together to form a Broken story.
-Of a Broken Individual.
+One huge spiral of mind-numbing routines, deadlines and rotting hearts, all put together to form a broken story.
+Of a broken individual.

 For you see, ‘Broken’ was the label plastered on Humanity’s forehead since the beginning of time.
 According to the lore, every single person who gathered to hear the girl’s song had a Broken story that they had spent lifetimes trying to repair.
 And failed.

 And hence, they heard the song.
 The revolting song that crushed all hope from their meek bones and left them crippled.
 They heard the song to learn the truth which they would never hear from themselves.

 They heard the song say that being ‘Broken’ or in modern terms, ‘Depression’ wasn’t a pit that you fell into while tripping over an imaginary branch.
 Neither was it a sea that you waded into with a deflated rubber duck or a drunk swimming instructor.
 And it sure as hell wasn’t a void that you got vaccumed into.

 It was, as a matter of fact, a burden that you carried.
 Atop your head.
 The pressure of the burden is felt from time to time, varying based on your strength and the extent to which you want to find comfort in pills and foetal positions.
 It is an ever-present, unshapely burden, poised to descend on your mind like a metaphorical stake to stem your thoughts.

 Or that is what the song said.